 Exposure to risk by use of derivative instruments must be consistent with ACERA's overall investment policy as well as an individual Manager's Specific Investment Guidelines.
+The Derivatives Investment Criteria (See Schedule II) allows ACERA's separate account managers to exercise prudent professional judgement in alignment with their investment mandates, while minimizing the possibility of adverse implications for the Fund.
 In general, derivatives shall not be used to establish a leveraged position (i.e., offsetting Cash positions must be maintained against all delayed settlement transactions).
-Should there be any conflict between an individual Manager's Specific Investment Guidelines and this Policy statement regarding the use of derivative instruments, the Specific Investment Guidelines shall control.
+Should there be any conflict between an individual Manager's

+Specific Investment Guidelines and this Policy statement regarding the use of derivative instruments, the Specific Investment Guidelines shall control.

-SECTION XIII: SELECTION OF INVESTMENT MANAGERS
+SECTION XIV: SELECTION OF MANAGERS